Shadow1363/tomasmartinez.xyz/README.md

 ## Todo's

 - Code Orgnization
-- Fix Project Cards
 - Move all `.svg` to `icons.svg`
 - Easter Egg's (Mudkip, Books, a lil gimmick)
 - Pico- 8 Game Support (Have to make Pico8 Game first)
 - Custom API integrations (Have to code backend first)
 - Font Update.
-Swapped to Satoshi but still not fully sold on it.
+Swapped to Satoshi but still not fully sold on it. (it's growing on me!)
 - [Cool inspiration!](https://www.liuyuelin.dev/)
 - My own favicon (Applies for https://blog.tomasmartinez.xyz too)
 - Improve Mobile Performance
 - Swap from https://corsproxy.io to personal solution

 ### Done
+- ~~Fix Project Cards~~
 - ~~Replace Sample Projects with real projects of mine~~
 - ~~Use WEBP on `lightmode.png` & `darkmode.png`~~
 - ~~Move SVG's to `/assets/icons.svg` (No font awesome)~~